University of La Verne

 ROI Score: 70/100 · Fair Value

-University of La Verne earns a Fair Value tier with an overall ROI score of 70 out of 100 -- one of the strongest profiles in this batch and a notable success story among California private universities.
-The numbers tell a coherent story: tuition is $49,470 per year (heavy sticker), but generous institutional aid drops the average net price to $20,161, putting the four-year cost at $80,644 -- substantially less than peer privates.
+University of La Verne earns a Fair Value tier with an overall ROI score of 70 out of 100 - one of the strongest profiles in our dataset and a notable success story among California private universities.
+The numbers tell a coherent story: tuition is $49,470 per year (heavy sticker), but generous institutional aid drops the average net price to $20,161, putting the four-year cost at $80,644 - substantially less than peer privates.
 Median 10-year earnings are $65,464, a strong 37.8% premium over high school graduates (sub-score 80), and the payback period is a fast 7.2 years (sub-score 81).
 Median debt of $23,500 against the strong earnings produces a healthy 0.513 debt-to-earnings ratio (sub-score 71).
 The 63.1% completion rate is decent, and the school's commitment to serving Hispanic and first-generation students is a genuine institutional strength.
-The one weak signal is the 62.4% three-year repayment rate (sub-score 21), which is below national averages -- likely reflecting La Verne's heavily working-class student base where graduates may struggle financially even with reasonable earnings outcomes.
+The one weak signal is the 62.4% three-year repayment rate (sub-score 21), which is below national averages - likely reflecting La Verne's heavily working-class student base where graduates may struggle financially even with reasonable earnings outcomes.

 University of La Verne